-I flew from Vancouver to Toronto and spent a few days there to visit with friends.
+First, I flew from Vancouver to Toronto and spent a few days there to visit with friends.
 Then for the next leg of my journey, I flew from Toronto via Air Transat, and I was nothing but pleased.
-I upgraded to option plus seating which means I got 2 checked pieces of luggage, complimentary seat selection, priority check in, priority boarding, a meal (breakfast in my case), an alcoholic beverage and a comfort kit which included a blanket, eye mask and neck rest.
-I sure felt pampered on this flight.
+I upgraded to option plus seating which means I got two checked pieces of luggage, complimentary seat selection, priority check in, and priority boarding.

 The In Flight Meal

-The meal I had was by chef Daniel Vezina from Quebec created the beautiful meal I had on my flight.
+Chef Daniel Vezina from Quebec created the beautiful meal I had on my flight.
 His dishes are seriously amazing.
-I had the chance to try a breakfast option which was an additional $25…and I ordered it ahead of time.
-The staff were very friendly, and I really enjoyed my flight from Toronto to Montego Bay, Jamaica.
-I was so excited about this trip to Jamaica!
+I had the chance to try the breakfast option, which was an additional $25.
+I made sure to order that ahead of time.
+The staff were all very friendly.
+Overall, I really enjoyed my flight from Toronto to Montego Bay, Jamaica.
+I was so excited about the adventures that awaited me!

 Royal Decameron Cornwall Beach in Montego Bay

-The Royal Decameron Cornwall Beach in Montego Bay resort had a private beach which had lots of seating, but I would head out there early because people were grabbing seats around 6 am!
+The Royal Decameron Cornwall Beach in Montego Bay resort had a private beach, which was convenient.
+Although there was lots of seating, I would head out as early as you can.
+People were starting to grab seats around 6 am!
 The early bird catches the most sun in Jamaica!
 When you start to Jamaica travel plan, make sure you set aside beach time!

 My Trip to Jamaica Vlog